KxSystems/ml/docs/utilities/util.md

 .ml.eye[n]
 ```

-Where

-- `n` is the width/height of identity matrix

-returns an identity matrix of height/width `n`.
+Where `n` is the width/height of identity matrix, returns an identity matrix of height/width `n`.

 ```q
 q).ml.eye 5